naanmohammed/ES6-awesome-books/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Abiola(https://github.com/abiola-arobieke) for his support in the project.
+I would like to thank my learning partner for the week, Federica (https://github.com/federicaulzurrun) for the suggestions.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>